Review by Catherine’s Cabinet

 The first time I heard that billions, even trillions of bacteria live inside of my belly, I was utterly mortified.
 Ew, excuse me, um what?!
 I was that girl who used to pump my hands full of antibacterial products if I even got a speck of dirt on my hands and then would totally freak out if I saw a bug… so how was I supposed to handle the fact that there are tons of “icky” things living inside me?
 Well, I finally put my big girl pants on, went to school for Nutrition and then found out that it’s not actually that simple.

 There’s something called “bad bacteria” (like the ones that can cause infections) and something else called “good bacteria” (like probiotics).
 Yes, you can discriminate here, all bias accepted.
 But, what is the deal with probiotics?
 Why are we hearing so much about these things all of a sudden?
+There are so many brands out there, too.
+It can be quite difficult to know what to go for and where the best advice can come from.
+By looking up reviews of probiotics, such as watching the Bio x4 review YouTube video, you can make an informed decision on how to help your gut and perk yourself up.
+Still unsure?
 Well let me fill you in on some of the reasons why adding them into your diet is essential to your overall health!

 Your digestive tract is lined with billions of good and bad bacteria, with over 500 strains, each serving a different purpose.
 Yes, this sounds kinda gross, but fear not my friends, they’re helping to keep you alive!
 Probiotics are found in small doses in foods and can help to maintain the Intestinal Barrier in your digestive tract.
 This layer protects you against harmful pathogens, parasites and potentially unwanted proteins by helping to prevent them from entering into your bloodstream.
 This is yet another line of defence in the complex network that is your immune system, always so hard at work.